top of page

 The solenoid is the electronic part of the valve that receives signals from your sprinkler controller.
 Wiring it correctly is what makes your automatic system work.

-Crucially, all underground wire connections must be made with waterproof wire connectors.
+All underground wire connections must be made with waterproof wire connectors.
 These are gel filled caps that seal the connection from moisture, preventing corrosion that would cause the valve to fail.
+Twist on connectors without gel filling will corrode within a season or two in most soil conditions.

 Many quality valves include a flow control knob.
 This lets you fine tune the water flow and pressure for each zone.
-If your sprinklers are misting (a sign of high pressure), you can turn the flow control knob clockwise to reduce the flow until you get larger, more effective water droplets.
+If your sprinklers are misting (a sign of high pressure), turn the flow control knob clockwise to reduce the flow until you get larger, more effective water droplets.
+Misting wastes water to wind and evaporation, which is a real problem in Lubbock’s dry, windy climate.

 Manifold Spacing and Final Installation Steps